brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 *Odd schedule this week due to Friday all-hands preg check*

 * Monday, Nov.
 28 &mdash; Cover Propositions 3 and 4 on the orbit of the Moon (including the scholium to Proposition 4)
 * Preparation for Philosophy Tuesday, Nov.
-29 &mdash; Read the preface to the Principia and the last scholium (you will find them on pp. 3-4 and pp. 485-489 of Densmore) &mdash; Read what Luke and Mishel chose from [Barnard](./resources/ClaudeBernardChapter2.pdf)
+29 &mdash; Read the preface to the Principia and the last scholium (you will find them on pp. 3-4 and pp. 485-489 of Densmore) &mdash; Read the second chapter of [Barnard](./resources/ClaudeBernardChapter2.pdf)
 * Preparation for Thursday, Dec.
 1 &mdash; [Problem Set 8](./assignments/PS08.nb.pdf) on planetary motion (including the addition of Problem 3, handed out on Tuesday, on lunar acceleration) &mdash; For Thursday's reading, begin with Proposition 5 on p.
 380, but after p.
 387, skip pp. 388-401, which is a brilliant and challenging discussion of objects on pendulums, and after skipping that, tackle pp. 402-421

 ### Week 14 &mdash; The Remainder of Book III (pp. 422-484) &mdash; Wherein we come to understand The Shell Theorem